ya-pekatoros/aviasales-test-task/README.md

 The Text of the Original Task
 There are two XML files, the results of requests to the API of our partner, via.com.

 The task is to parse these files and present a list of differences (in JSON format) between the results of the two requests by the tag Flights.

 The differences should include:

-Which flights make up a trip
+* which flights make up a trip
-The start and end time of a trip
+* the start and end time of a trip
-The price of a trip
+* the price of a trip
-Differences in trip conditions
+* differences in trip conditions
-Any new trips
+* any new trips

 The language of implementation for the task is Python 3.
 You may use any libraries and tools."

 # Requirenments